 The gas pipeline transportation system in the United States is one of the safest and most efficient means of transporting energy products.
 At the City of Lebanon Gas Department, our main goal is to deliver natural gas reliably and safely to our customers.
-Our service area has 270 miles of natural gas main distribution lines across Lebanon/Wilson County.
+Our service area has over 300 miles of natural gas main distribution lines across Lebanon/Wilson County.
 These distribution lines transport natural gas from City Gate stations to our industrial, commercial and residential customers in a safe, efficient manner.

 YOUR ROLE IN PIPELINE SAFETY